○ 11 min read

 ♦ Ditch the processed, pre-packaged, and fast foods: Processed foods tend to have more sugar (and other not-so-healthy ingredients).
 Clear out the pantry and your fridge of high sugar prepackaged foods, and learn to make your own alternatives at home.
 Making your own iced coffee, baked goods, or protein shakes lets you take control of how much sugar or sweetener (if any) to add.

 ♦ Indulge once in a while: Don’t limit yourself completely.
 Leave room for occasional indulgences, celebrations, and a little fun.
-Find treats that have less refined sugar and offer nutritional benefits, so you don’t regress too much.
+Find treats that have less refined sugar and offer nutritional benefits so you don’t regress too much.
 There are healthy desserts out there that can be enjoyed without the guilt!

 The Essential Element

-Though not all sugar is bad, most people consume way too much and would certainly be better off without extra sweets in their diet.
+Though not all sugar is bad, most people consume way too much and would certainly do well without extra sweets in their diet.
 Becoming aware of sugar sources that you really don’t need might even surprise you with how good you can feel by going without them!
 Even if you aren’t ready to completely cut sugar out, starting to make changes toward less refined sugar in your life can benefit your health, your energy levels, and your focus.
 Just as with any new health routine, it might take a little extra effort at first, but it will be worth it in the long run!